Fleckism/SecurityPlus/SecurityPlus/14B Indicators of Web Application Attacks.md

 https://webapp.foo/?Action=RunInstance&Id=123&Count=1&InstanceAccessKey= MyInstanceAccessKey&Placement=us-east&MyAuthorizationToken

-If the API isn't secure, threat actors can easily take advantage of it to compromise the services and data stored on the web application. **An API must only be used over an encrypted channel (HTTPS)**.
+If the API isn't secure, [[threat actor]]s can easily take advantage of it to compromise the services and data stored on the web application. **An API must only be used over an encrypted channel (HTTPS)**.
 API calls over plain HTTP are not secure and could easily be impersonated or modified by a third party.
 Some other common attacks against APIs target the following weaknesses and vulnerabilities:

--   **Ineffective secrets management**, allowing threat actors to discover an API key and perform any action authorized to that key.
+-   **Ineffective secrets management**, allowing [[threat actor]]s to discover an API key and perform any action authorized to that key.
--   **Lack of input validation,** allowing the threat actor to insert arbitrary parameters into API methods and queries.
+-   **Lack of input validation,** allowing the [[threat actor]] to insert arbitrary parameters into API methods and queries.
 This is often referred to as allowing unsanitized input.
 -   **Error messages revealing clues to a potential adversary.
 For example, an authentication error should not reveal whether a valid username has been rejected because of an invalid password.
 The error should simply indicate an authentication failure.**
 -   Denial of service (DoS) by bombarding the API with spurious calls.
 Protection against this attack can be provided through throttling/rate-limiting mechanisms.
 # REPLAY ATTACKS